 Final Thoughts on Where to Stay in Turks and Caicos

-If you’re still not sure where to stay, we highly recommend Grace Bay.
+If you’re still not sure where to stay, I highly recommend Grace Bay.
 This beautiful region offers pristine beaches, great bars, and a huge variety of accommodation options.

 Do you own an awesome hostel, hotel or apartment?
 Want to be featured in our list?
 Email [email protected] to find out how.